projectcontour/contour/CONTRIBUTING.md

 5. Change your Contour code.

-6. Test using the local kind cluster by deploying resources into that cluster.
-Envoy will connect to your local Contour instance and get it's updated configuration allowing for local testing.
+6. Build & start Contour allowing Envoy to connect and get its configuration.
 ```shell
 make install && contour serve --kubeconfig=$HOME/.kube/config --xds-address=0.0.0.0 --insecure
 ```

+8. Test using the local kind cluster by deploying resources into that cluster.
+Many of our examples use `local.projectcontour.io` which is configured to point to `127.0.0.1` which allows requests to route to the local kind cluster for easy testing.

 7. Make more changes and repeat step #6.